nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

       - graph queries and other tools should help make this possible - need to research graph stuff and language processing
     - link to cards with scripts to add skills?
     - dockers to run common commands
+  - reuse AI code completion in weird ways to help in research process

 ## move this stuff to cards it is growing kinda big